ICST-Technion/Y23_TechnioNLPScrapper/README.md

 ## Project File Structure

+* server- This folder contains the web server implementation for our project.
+  It serves as the intermediary between the frontend and the backend API, enabling communication and exchange of the search results.
+  The server utilizes Axios, a popular JavaScript library, to handle HTTP requests and responses efficiently.

+* service_ui- contains the UI the user interface components .
+  It includes various components such as the search bars, charts, and other visual elements that enable users to interact with our project.

-* API- this file contains a server API for our project, its purpose is to communicate between the frontend and the backend, return the results of the keyword search in articles to the frontend
+* API- this folder contains a server API for our project, its purpose is to communicate between the frontend and the backend, return the results of the keyword search in articles to the frontend

-* Scrapping- this file contains the code in our projects which collects and parses information about keyword and sentiment from news articles, and stores it in a database.
+* Scrapping- this folder contains the code in our projects which collects and parses information about keyword and sentiment from news articles, and stores it in a database.

-* SQL-this file contains the code which handles connecting to our SQL database and handling SQL queries
+* SQL-this folder contains the code which handles connecting to our SQL database and handling SQL queries for the API

-* tests- this file contains the backend tests.
+* tests- this folder contains the backend tests.

 ## Backend